-- with the actual recoveries and obtain explanations for misstatement, whether due to fraud or error. the variations, if any. - We assessed the reasonableness of the judgements in estimating the cash flows in response to Covid-19 related economic uncertainty and corroborated the assumptions based on the information used by the Company.
+- Compared the historical estimates of the cash flows with the actual recoveries and obtain explanations for the variations, if any. - We assessed the reasonableness of the judgements in estimating the cash flows in response to Covid-19 related economic uncertainty and corroborated the assumptions based on the information used by the Company.